Handbook of Liturgical Practice of the Russian Church Abroad

-It should be specially noted that when multiple priests concelebrate, only the chief celebrant (i.e. the first priest, or if a Hierarchical service, the Bishop), should say the prayers in this manner; all others should pray the mystical prayers completely silently, so as to prevent a cacophany of voices around the Holy Table.
+It should be specially noted that when multiple priests concelebrate, only the chief celebrant (i.e. the first Priest, or if an Hierarchical service, the Bishop), should say the prayers in this manner; all others should pray the mystical prayers completely silently, so as to prevent a cacophany of voices around the Holy Table.

 Under no circumstances are the mystical prayers vocalised audibly for the faithful, as this is not their purpose.
 But, in a connected way, the exclamations and audible prayers should be chanted clearly and somberly by the Priest, in a loud voice suitable to the size of the church building, so that they can be clearly heard and understood by all the faithful in the Nave.